The following introductions outline the curriculum subjects currently available at SES:

-Students are able to pursue Business Studies at both GCSE and A Level.
+Students are able to pursue Business at both IGCSE and BTEC Level 2 and Level 3

 Chemistry is, it can be argued, the central science.
 It overlaps with and is fundamental to biological, medicinal, physical and earth sciences; success in these fields is hard to imagine without understanding Chemistry and seeing how it underpins other disciplines.
 Its presence and impact in our everyday lives is equally profound and ubiquitous.

 Chemistry is an exciting and stimulating path to pursue at all levels.
 The courses at SES from Year 9 through to Year 13 provide a logical sequence and re-visit and build upon previous learning year on year.
 Genuine curiosity and a passion for making sense of how the world works are key attributes.
 Our students are methodical, rigorous and prepared to test their ideas; they understand that disproving something can be the key to progress and success.
 They embrace resilience, creativity and imagination as much as they display logic, discipline and diligence.